Through a new product named

 Compile the userspace

 - Download the Android source tree:

-repo init -u https://android.googlesource.com/platform/manifest -b master repo sync -j8
+repo init -u https://android.googlesource.com/platform/manifest -b main repo sync -j8

 - Build the environment:

 trout 1.1, the kernel codebase is provided in AOSP.
 The

 code as the upstream ACK 5.10, with the addition of

 trout-specific modules for VirtIO subsystems.